LordZero25/Syosetu-Downloader/README.md

 - Option to specify a chapter range i.e. if you want to only download say chapters 3-10
 - Download mutiple series
 - Clicking the progress bar will cancel the download job
-- Clicking the novel title will open it download folder
+- Clicking the novel title will open its download folder
 - Custom filename (see format.ini for details)
+- Chapter list generation (nxxxxxx.htm)

 **Notes:**
 - If no chapter range is specified it will download everything